-Unconfigured actions display their inspector button in yellow to alert you to a problem.
+Unconfigured actions display the inspector button in yellow.

-Until an action has been configured (or configured correctly), the inspector button displays yellow; a workflow cannot be activated until all actions have been configured correctly and no yellow inspector icons display.
+Until an action has been configured correctly, the inspector button displays yellow; a workflow cannot be activated until all actions have been configured correctly and no yellow inspector icons display.
 When an action is correctly configured, the inspector button disappears.
-Hover over the top left corner to display it-a correctly configured action displays a blue inspector button.
-If you hover directly over the button, a summary of the action displays.
+When you hover over the top left corner, the inspector button appears in blue with a summary of the action.